tedneward/Azgaarnoth/Races/Dwarves.md

 # Dwarves

+Dwarves may be [dragonmarked](Dragonmarked.md) with the Mark of Warding; see that entry for details.

 * Ability Score Increase.
 Your Constitution score increases by 2.

 * Age.
 Dwarves mature at the same rate as humans, but they're considered young until they reach the age of 50.
 On average, they live about 350 years.